Hi, we are trying to plan a trip itinerary starting from Istanbul

 For the second part (web tools) any advice on building the trip plan?

 Do you do paperwork or plan all things online (as i aim to do)?

 What would you recommend for that?

 I've wasted too much time in the past finding a hotel at the tourist bureau at the train station.
 I now make reservations online before we leave.
 When we lived in Germany, I didn't mind finding a place but we had more time then.
-So we nowbgive up spontaneity for convenience, over 6 years ago
+So we nowbgive up spontaneity for convenience, almost 8 years ago

 First of all, if my suggestion would mean anything to you; I would recommend going to less places so that you can see and feel more connected with each culture.
 It would also help to alleviate stress from the feeling of moving so fast, and allow you to enjoy it more.
 Doing so also allows you to take trains and stop off at places you wouldn't have known otherwise.
 Example, while in Venice, my friend and I spent an entire day walking around looking for the best gelato and just appreciating the architecture and feel of the city.
 Just some food for thought.